fork52/Sudoku-Solver/README.md

 <img src="https://github.com/fork52/Sudoku-Solver/blob/master/readme_resources/Sudoku_demo.gif" width="70%" height="70%">
 </p>

 ## Usage

-You can use the classes in sudoku_solver.py file to solve sudoku puzzles in the form of 2D lists in python.
+Use the classes in sudoku_solver.py file to solve sudoku puzzles in the form of 2D lists in python.
 Currently, the CSP_with_MRV is the most efficient solver of all the classes I have implemented.

-1. Create a Sudoku puzzle:
+1. Create a Sudoku puzzle with blanks marked by 0's:
 ```python
 >>> puzzle = [
 ...
 [5,3,0,0,7,0,0,0,0],